Your browser does not support javascript

 What if my supervisor cannot sign the reporting forms?

-The intern’s supervisor must sign the reporting forms in order for the intern to receive credit for the internship hours reported.
+The intern’s supervisor must sign the reporting forms for the intern to receive credit for the internship hours reported.

 When are reporting forms due to the Board?

-The intern, the supervisor or supervisors, and the establishment collectively shall submit a written report to the board at the end of each 1,000 hours of training.
-The report shall be received in the board office no later than 14 days following the end of the completion of 1,000 hours.
+The intern, the supervisor or supervisors, and the establishment collectively must submit a written report to the Board at the end of each 1,000 hours of training no later than fourteen (14) days following the end of the completion of the hours.

 (18VAC65-40-320)